space-sh/file/README.md

 ## /pipewrite/
-	Write to a file from stdin
+	Write data to file read from stdin

 ## /restorepermissions/
 	Restore list of permissions

+	Take a string of permission retrieved from /getpermissions/ and restore them from within
+	the base directory.

 ## /rmrf/
-	Recursively remove a directory path
+	Forcefully remove a file or directory recursively

 	rm -rf a directory.

 ## /rowexist/
-	Check if a row exists or not in file
+	Check if a row exists in a file

+	Look in the file and see if the row exists there, if not exit with error.
+	Set exist to 0 to invert the exit status.

 ## /rowpersist/
-	Check if row exists in file
+	Make sure that a specific row exists in a file

-	Make sure row exists.
+	Look in the file if the row does already exist, if not append it to the file.